wrblynch/network-protocol-analysis/README.md

 ### How does the payload size distribution of different applications differ from each other?

+Most internet protocols have a set limit on the amount of data that can be sent over a single packet, as such a lot of these distributions have some similarities.

 ## VoIP

 Taking a look at VoIP, we see that the CDF of the interarrival time follows an exponential distribution .
 As time goes on, there is a higher probability that a packet will come in.
 The PDF also goes into line of the properties of VoIP.
 The protocol defines a certain amount of data to be sent for a period of time during a voice spurt.
 So it is expected that we see a large spike at 1032 which is most likely the datarate that zoom transmits its data.